casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ## Data processing

+### Handling of Musical Data

+- Midi format: Basic properties of musical data
+Like text data, musical data in fundamentally sequential.
+Pitch at timestep
+Duration interpreted as on/off at timestep

-The midi data was converted to the NoteSequence protocol developed by Google Magenta (Reference).
+- The midi data was converted to the NoteSequence protocol developed by Google Magenta (Reference).

 ## Model

 In the first iteration, the model will consist of a music generation RNN LSTM.
+This is uses a similar basis as character level RNN´s developed for Natural Language Processing (Jaques et. al.,2017)

 The second iteration will then tune this LSTM using the Deep Q-learning approach by Jaques et. al.(2017).